Roboy/memory/docs/Usage/1_getting_started.rst

 ROS Configuration (remote)
 ---------------------------------------------------

-If you are using memory module on the PC other then roscore, ROS interfaces require `network setup <http://wiki.ros.org/ROS/NetworkSetup>`_.
+If you are using memory module on the PC other then one with roscore, ROS interfaces require `network setup <http://wiki.ros.org/ROS/NetworkSetup>`_.

 For this two variables in Config class (util package) should be changed: